Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/editing.rst

 but you have to ensure that all objects are visible when you call the tool.

 Now ensure that the target object is in Weight Paint Mode.
-Open the Tool Shelf and call the *Transfer Weights* tool in the *Weight Tools* panel.
+Open the Toolbar and call the *Transfer Weights* tool in the *Weight Tools* panel.

 Adjust Last Operation Panel Confusion